The first complete quarterly measure of the U.S. listed REIT industry’s operating and dividend performance

-- Total FFO of the listed U.S Equity REIT industry was $14.3 billion in the first quarter of 2017, down 3.9 percent from $14.9 billion in the fourth quarter of 2016.
-Total FFO was 8.1 percent higher than during the first quarter of 2016.
+- Total FFO of the listed U.S Equity REIT industry was $15.6 billion in the second quarter of 2017, up 7.9 percent from $14.4 billion in the first quarter.
+Total FFO was 7.3 percent higher than during the second quarter of 2016.

-- Total Equity REIT NOI was $22.0 billion in first quarter of 2017, up 0.7 percent from $21.9 billion in prior quarter.
-NOI was 7.7 percent higher than one year earlier.
+- Total Equity REIT NOI was $23.6 billion in second quarter of 2017, up 4.8 percent from $22.5 billion in prior quarter.
+NOI was 8.8 percent higher than one year earlier.

-- Same-Store NOI (SS NOI) rose 3.7 percent from the same quarter one year ago.
-The top-performing Equity REIT property segments on an SS NOI basis in the first quarter of 2017 were: Data Centers (8.0 percent); Single Family Homes (7.3 percent); and Industrial (5.9 percent).
+- Same-Store NOI (SS NOI) rose 3.3 percent from the same quarter one year ago.
+The top-performing Equity REIT property segments on an SS NOI basis in the second quarter of 2017 were: Single Family Homes (6.8 percent); Data Centers (5.8 percent); and Manufactured Home Communities (5.7 percent).

-- Dividends paid by both Equity and Mortgage REITs totaled $12.5 billion, a 5.4 percent decrease from the fourth quarter of 2016.
-The quarter-over-quarter change was primarily due to a large special dividend paid by a single REIT during the fourth quarter of 2016.
-Over 80 percent of Equity and Mortgage REITs paid dividends in 2017:Q1 that were equal or greater than dividend payments in the prior quarter.
+- Dividends paid by both Equity and Mortgage REITs totaled $12.8 billion, a 4.2 percent decrease from the prior quarter.
+The quarter-over-quarter change was primarily due to special dividends paid by several REITs during the prior quarter.